COSC-310-Group-4/Group-4-Project-Assignment-3/README.md

  - This is the main file you run for the bot, it contains the command words and calls the functions that they reference.
  - This class inherits the other four.
  - A limitation of this class for now is that many of the commands are hard coded so errors in spelling or incorrect inputs will not be understood.
- - The class does ensure that any major exceptions are handled gracefully, and quick ctrl+c shutdown has also been implemented
+ - The class does ensure that any major exceptions are handled gracefully, and quick ctrl+c shutdown has also been implemented.

 ### Commands and IMDbPy integration

 #### user.py

-- This class gets the name of the current user for use in the interface
+- This class gets the name of the current user for use in the interface.
-- It also allows the user to change their name if requested
+- It also allows the user to change their name if requested.

 #### film.py

-- This class handles information about a certain movie and also creates a movie object with all of it's attributes being information about the selected movie
+- This class handles information about a certain movie and also creates a movie object with all of it's attributes being information about the selected movie.
-- This class can find the director of a movie, the characters, whether someone  worked in a movie, and a summary of it
+- This class can find the director of a movie, the characters, whether someone  worked in a movie, and a summary of it.

 #### person.py

-- This class handles commands related to people in the movie industry, this includes, actors, directors and other crewmembers
+- This class handles commands related to people in the movie industry, this includes, actors, directors and other crewmembers.
-- this class can be used to find the projects a person has worked on as well as general biographical information on them
+- this class can be used to find the projects a person has worked on as well as general biographical information on them.
 - it can also check if an individual has worked in a specific movie.

 #### company.py